Discounted entertainment for families

-Are you looking for discounted, low-cost, or free entertainment options for your family?
-Explore the options below and find one new idea to explore in the upcoming months.
+Are you looking for discounted, low-cost or free entertainment for your family?
+Explore the options below and choose at least one new idea to try in the coming weeks.

-- Enjoy one of the many free programs and events that are sponsored through your local library.
-Search your local library’s website for more information on the offerings.
-And don’t forgot that you can also check out books, movies, and other home-entertainment resources from your local library!
-Need to find a nearby library?
-See the Minnesota Public Libraries webpage for a listing.
+- Enjoy one of the many free programs and events sponsored by your local library.
+Search your local library’s website for more information on its offerings.
+And don’t forget that you can also check out books, movies, and other home-entertainment resources from your local library!
+All you need is a library card, which is free.
+Looking for a nearby library?
+See the Minnesota Public Libraries web page for listings.

-- Get free passes to museums and theatres through the new smARTpass program, offered by the Metropolitan Library Service Agency.
-It replaces their earlier museum pass programs and is available to anyone in the Twin Cities with a library card.
-(Signing up for a library card is also free!)
-Visit the smARTpass website to find a list of upcoming events taking place throughout the Twin Cities metro area.
+- You can also get free passes to museums, plays, movies, and other arts events theatres through your local library.
+For example, the Metropolitan Library Service Agency (MELSA) offers the smARTpass program.
+It provides free admittance to Twins Cities-area arts events to library card holders.
+Visit the smARTpass website to find a list of upcoming events in the Twin Cities metro area.
 Library card holders can then opt to reserve two free tickets for an upcoming event.

 - Review your local museums’ websites to see if they offer a free day.
 Many museums offer a free day once a month.
-For example, many art museums participate in “First Thursdays,” which mean they are free the first Thursday of every month.
+For example, many Twin Cities-area art museums participate in “First Thursdays.”
+This means admission to those museums are free the first Thursday of every month.

-- Check with your local mall’s business office to see if they offer free activities for kids during certain days of the week.
-For example, the Mall of America offers Toddler Tuesdays®, a program of free entertainment (character appearances, arts and crafts, story time, etc.) and discounts especially for toddlers.
-As part of this program, kids also eat free at over 20 different Mall of America restaurants with an adult meal purchase.
+- Call your local mall’s business office, or visit its website, to see if the mall offers free activities for children on certain days of the week.
+For example, the Mall of America offers Toddler Tuesdays.
+This is a program of free entertainment and discounts for kids, especially toddlers.
+Examples of events include character appearances, arts and crafts activities, and story times.
+As part of this program, children also eat free at over 20 Mall of America restaurants with an adult meal purchase.

-- Look at your local movie theatres’ website to see if they offer free or discounted shows during specific days and times.
+- Visit your local movie theatres’ websites to see if they offer free or discounted shows on specific days and times.

 - Make the most use of your “student” status.
-Most museums, theatres, and other entertainment places offer student discounts on certain days of the week.
-Students just need to present their valid student ID at the box office to receive the discounted pricing.
+Most museums, theaters, and other entertainment venues offer student discounts on certain days of the week.
+Students must present their valid student ID at the box office to receive discounted pricing.

 - Capitalize on your “senior” status.
-Most museums, restaurants, and other places of business offer senior discounts on all days or certain days (or times) of the week.
-You just need to ask if there is a senior discount, and present your valid Minnesota ID.
+Most museums, restaurants, and other places of business offer senior discounts, either all the time or on certain days or times of the week.
+Just ask if there is a senior discount and present your valid state ID.

-- If you or someone in your family is on economic assistance, make sure that you take advantage of any additional benefits and discounts that that economic assistance allows you.
-For a summary of some of these discounts, visit Special discounts for families on economic assistance.
+- Do you or someone in your family receive public assistance?
+If so, take advantage of any additional benefits and discounts these programs provide.
+For a summary of some of these discounts, visit Special discounts for families in need.